awslabs/aws-az-failure-chaostoolkit/README.md

 #### Relational Database Service (RDS)

-This action forces RDS to reboot and failover to another AZ, and/or promotes one of the Aurora Replicas (read-only instances) in the DB cluster to be the primary instance (the cluster writer):
+This action forces RDS to reboot and failover to another AZ, and/or promotes one of the Aurora Replicas (read-only instances) in the DB cluster to be the primary instance (cluster writer):
 ```yaml
 - type: action
   name: Simulate AZ Failure for RDS